p135246/p135246.github.io/index.markdown

 layout: home
 ---

-Currently, there is only a list of my git repositories but more stuff might come.
+Currently, there is only a list of my git repositories, but more stuff might come.